Mykel68/resume/index.md

 ## OPEN SOURCE CONTRIBUTIONS

-- Contributed to various open source projects focused on frontend development by addressing bugs, implementing feature enhancements, and optimizing codebases.
+- Contributed to various open source projects focused on frontend development by addressing bugs, reporting issues, and optimizing codebases.
 - Developed and shared reusable React components and utilities integrated into community-driven repositories.

 ---